-- Utilities are budgeted to increase 18.00% over the FY 2022 projected year-end due to rate increases and cloud technology. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 2.81% over the FY 2022 projected year-end due to contractual and ridership increases. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 57.79% over the FY 2022 projected yearend due to a contract price increase and a projected ridership increase. - Purchased Transportation Trolleys is budgeted to increase 7.10% over the FY 2022 projected year-end due to contractual increases. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 61.86% over the FY 2022 projected year-end due to increases in grant funding.
-This includes Direct Connect and First/Last mile programs. - Miscellaneous expenses are budgeted to increase 23.48% over the FY 2022 projected year-end due to increases in advertising and promotions.
+- Services are budgeted to increase 4.29% over the FY 2023 projected year-end primarily due to increased software rates. - Diesel Fuel is expected to see a significant 32% decrease in operating costs.
+Combined factors of locking in to take advantage of decreased market costs, the expanding implementation of electric buses, and readjusted service plans have resulted in approximately \$2.7 million in savings compared to FY 2023 year-end projections. - Supplies are budgeted to increase 2.35% over the FY 2023 rising costs of Fleet vehicle consumable supplies. - Insurance is budgeted to increase 14.68% over the FY 2023 projected year-end due to anticipated market increases. - Utilities are budgeted to increase 28.33% over the FY 2023 projected year-end due to inflationary rate increases, and the expanding implementation of electric buses. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 11.25% over the FY 2023 projected year-end due to increases in contractual rates and ridership. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 48.70% over the FY 2023 projected year-end due to increases in contractual rates and ridership. - Purchased Transportation Trolleys are budgeted to increase 3.82% compared to FY 2023 year-end projections due to contractual rate increases and increases in service hours. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 16.29% over the FY 2023 projected year-end due to continued increases in ridership based on current year trends. - Miscellaneous expenses are projected to decrease by 8.26% from the FY 2023 year-end projection due to an agency wide effort to reduce non-personnel budget requests.

-FY 2023 PROPOSED CAPITAL IMPROVEMENT BUDGET AND FIVE-YEAR CAPITAL IMPROVE-MENT PLAN
+FY 2024 ADOPTED CAPITAL IMPROVEMENT BUDGET AND FIVE-YEAR CAPITAL IMPROVEMENT PLAN

-• The FY 2023 proposed capital budget is focused on the sustainable bus replacement plan.
+• The FY 2024 adopted capital budget is focused on the sustainable bus replacement plan.
 The plan maintains emphasis on customer service through implementation of customer amenities such as new bus shelters, and the construction for the Clearwater Multimodal Transit Center.

-FY 2023 OPERATING BUDGET
+FY 2024 OPERATING BUDGET

-FY 2023 OPERATING BUDGET SUMMARY
+FY 2024 OPERATING BUDGET SUMMARY

-PROPOSED FY 2023 OPERATING BUDGET
+PROPOSED FY 2024 OPERATING BUDGET

-Operating Revenues \$10,779,930
+Operating Revenues \$11,089,886

-Non-Operating Revenues \$102,213,910
+Non-Operating Revenues \$102,306,080

-Total Revenues \$112,993,840
+Total Revenues \$113,395,966

-Total Expenses \$111,626,660
+Total Expenses \$113,358,570

-Surplus (Deficit) \$1,367,180
+Surplus (Deficit) \$37,396

-Transfer (To) From Reserves (\$1,367,180)
+Transfer (To) From Reserves (\$37,396)

 Net Surplus (Deficit) \$0

-FY 2023 OPERATING BUDGET SUMMARY
+FY 2024 OPERATING BUDGET SUMMARY

-Farebox Recovery Percentage Last Ten Fiscal Years
+Property Tax Levies and Collections Last Ten Fiscal Years